Hey there! I am Celso Neto

 The Goals of a PR evaluation

-Our PRs serve the purpose of ensuring that a given changeset is:
+PRs serve the purpose of ensuring that a given changeset is:

 2. Free of semantic issues that may cause bugs or deviations from business rules;

-3. In-line with our code standards;
+3. In-line with the team's code standards;

 4. Readable and maintainable by fellow humans.

 We should focus on the aspects that automation cannot look into.
-If something should have been warned by the linter / prettier / CI we should not bother Individual Contributors.
+If something should have been warned by the linter / prettier / CI (Continuous Integration) we should not bother Individual Contributors.
 We either change our processes or we move on.

 Scope